-Scrapbooking is a fun and creative way to document precious memories, keep souvenirs and mementos, and channel your inner artist.
+Scrapbooking is a fun and creative crafting activity to document precious memories, keep souvenirs and mementos, and channel your inner artist.
+Even in our fast-paced digital world, creating your own personalized scrapbook album remains a popular way of preserving memories.
 DIY scrapbook has gained popularity among hobbyists and crafters, turning this once personal hobby into an exciting and trendy social event.
-With the growing number of online scrapbook stores, this multi-billion dollar industry is definitely here to stay, even in our fast-paced digital world.
+With the growing number of online scrapbooking stores, this multi-billion dollar industry is definitely here to stay, even in our fast-paced digital world.

-It was in 1980 when scrapbooking history took another turn.
-A woman from Elk Ridge, Utah, United States, decided to preserve her family’s memories by designing pages with their photographs.
+In 1980, a woman from Elk Ridge, Utah, United States, decided to preserve her family’s memories by designing pages with their photographs.
 She then placed the pages into sheet protectors compiled in 3-ring binders.
 Marielen Wadley Christensen assembled more than 50 volumes of what would turn out to be the origin of modern scrapbooking.
 After gaining attention at the World Conference on Records in 1981, she and her husband decided to publish a how-to booklet called “Keeping Memories Alive.”
 They later opened the first-ever scrapbook store in the world, aptly named after their successful booklet.
-Keeping Memories Alive scrapbooking supplies store is located in Elk Ridge, Utah, and is still open today.
+Keeping Memories Alive store is located in Elk Ridge, Utah, and is still open today.

 Christensen’s efforts in preserving her family’s memories jumpstarted the manufacturing and selling of scrapbooking supplies, turning what used to be an old hobby of preserving memories into a huge industry today.

-Scrapbooking started as an individual hobby, a way for someone to document their daily lives, akin to a journal, or preserve essential ephemera and memorabilia.
-In recent years, DIY scrapbook has turned into a social event where hobbyists (known as “scrappers” or “scrapbookers”) would join scrapbooking groups, classes, workshops, retreats, and even scrapbooking cruises.
+It started as an individual hobby, a way for someone to document their daily lives, akin to a journal, or preserve essential ephemera and memorabilia.
+In recent years, the hobby has turned into a social event where hobbyists (known as “scrappers” or “scrapbookers”) would join groups, classes, workshops, retreats, and even scrapbooking cruises.
 “Crops,” which is short for “cropping” of printed photographs, became popular events for scrappers.
-Scrapbook stores and companies selling scrapbook materials would often host these crops to reach their target audience and promote their products.
+Stores and companies selling materials would often host these crops to reach their target audience and promote their products.

-Here are some fun facts about scrapbooking based on The National Survey of Scrapbooking in America (2004):
+Here are some fun scrapbooking facts based on The National Survey of Scrapbooking in America (2004):

-- The majority of scrapbookers were females with ages between 30 to 50.
+- The majority of enthusiasts were females with ages between 30 to 50.

 - Nearly 50% of scrapbookers worked full time.